 Therefore consider the members of your earthly body as dead to immorality, impurity, passion, evil desire, and greed, which amounts to idolatry.
 (NASB) Colossians 3:5

+What is an idol for you may not be for another person.
 God wants us to be consumed with Him and nothing else.
 He wants us to love and seek Him with ALL our hearts.

-Reference Links:Peace With God
+Suggested Links:Peace With God

 The Christmas Accounts